Kaushal-Dhungel/assignment-video-uploader/README.md

 `size, length and extension` of the video.
 This is written using the `Django Rest Framework`.

 ### Available API endpoints:-
-- List all Videos ( GET request ) :-127.0.0.1:8000/videos
+- List all Videos ( GET request ) :-`127.0.0.1:8000/videos `
-- Upload a Video ( POST request, supports date range filter, size range filter, filter by extension ) :- 127.0.0.1:8000/videos/upload
+- Upload a Video ( POST request, supports date range filter, size range filter, filter by extension ) :- `127.0.0.1:8000/videos/upload`.
+Date format should be
+`Year-Month-Day`
-- Video Charges ( GET request/ size, length and extension query params are mandatory ) :- 127.0.0.1:8000/videos/charges
+- Video Charges ( GET request/ size, length and extension query params are mandatory ) :- `127.0.0.1:8000/videos/charges`.
+Length's format should be `Minutes:Seconds`

 ## Installation
 1. Clone the repo.